amiaopensource/av-python-carpentry/_episodes/07-break.md

 ---
-title: "Midway Break"
+title: "2nd Break"
-break: 15
+break: 10
 objectives:
 - "Enjoy coffee and/or tea"
 - "Move around a little"